FailAcademy/learning/adp-vancouver/_lessons/week-08/02-navigation-and-dependencies.md

 ### Task 3:

-Lastly (if there's still time!), work on the Speaker scene.
+Lastly (if there's still time!), work on the Speaker screen.

-But there's a catch with where you will push this scene onto a navigation stack...if we push it onto a stack nested within the tab bar, the Speaker scene will have the tab bar over it (as there is currently no way to selectively hide a tab bar on an individual scene within a tab bar-enabled stack in React Navigation).
+But there's a catch with where you will push this screen onto a navigation stack...if we push it onto a stack nested within the tab bar, the Speaker screen will have the tab bar over it (as there is currently no way to selectively hide a tab bar on an individual screen within a tab bar-enabled stack in React Navigation).
 This doesn't match up with what's in the prototypes.

 To work around this, we will need to **push the Speaker on the top-level root stack**.